kristoff-it/redis-memolock/go/README.md

 # Is this library production-ready?
-It works well enough, so feel free to import this Go module in your code, but know that it was created to showcase the possibilities of using Redis Pub/Sub in a caching scenario.
+Yes, feel free to import this Go module in your code, but know that it was created to showcase the possibilities of using Redis Pub/Sub in a caching scenario.
 Your needs might be different enough to warrant different tradeoffs compared to what I chose for this implementation.

-Go and Redis make the details of this library extraordinarily clear (and concise).
+Go and Redis make the details of this library extraordinarily clear (and concise, 270LOC).
 If you need to make serious use of it, read the code and try to understand where it might be improved for your specific use-case.
 A trivial example is the fact that I'm using Redis Strings to cache results, while you might want a more appropriate data